×

 UK Facility Management Market Future Outlook

-The UK facility management market is poised for growth at 8.89% CAGR from 2024 to 2035, driven by technological advancements, sustainability initiatives, and increasing demand for integrated services.
+The UK facility management market is projected to grow at 8.05% CAGR from 2025 to 2035, driven by technological advancements, sustainability initiatives, and increasing demand for integrated services.

 New opportunities lie in: